petekinnecom/docker_compose_deploy/README.md

 - Push your project to a vagrant machine
 - Create entries in `/etc/hosts` on the vagrant machine to help you test your nginx config

+### Commands

+Each command takes an optional `-e [environment]`.
+If the environment is not set, it will default to `test`.
+This environment corresponds to the entry in `config.yml`.
+There you can configure the connection string for sshing to the host.
+By default the `test` environment is set up to connect to the vagrant host configured in the Vagrantfile.

+`dcd new [project_name]`: Scaffold a new project.

+`dcd provision`: Install Docker & DockerCompose on the host machine.

+`dcd deploy`: Push your `docker-compose.yml` to the host machine, create directories for volume-mapping (explained below), pull the required docker images, and run `docker-compose up`.

+`dcd backup`: Tar, bzip, and download the `./sites/data` for safekeeping.

+`dcd push [image_names]`: __If all of your images are on hub.docker.com, then you don't need this command.__ Normally you might push your docker images to http://hub.docker.com.
+However, you might have some images that you'd prefer to keep private.
+This command will take a local image, tar it, push it to the remote host.
+Using `dcd push` you do not need to push your private image to docker hub.
+This is significantly slower than using the registry because you need to push the entire image each time.
+Note that if you use this command, you will need to set `ignore_pull_failures: true` in your `config.yml`.

 ### Installation